craftcms/commerce-stripe/README.md

 To add the Stripe payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to “Stripe”.

+## Payment security enforcement

+This plugin does not allow submitting credit card details directly to Stripe gateway.
+Instead, you must tokenize the card before submitting the payment form.
+See [here]('src/resources/js/paymentForm.js') for an example on how it's done when calling the default `getPaymentFormHtml()` method on the gateway.

 ## 3D secure payments

 To allow 3D Secure payments, you must perform some additional steps.